DevoInc/genesys-ui/packages/table/README.md

 # Genesys UI Table

 > **Warning**
-> This package is still under development and is not ready for production use.
+> This package is still under development and is not yet production ready.

 This package contains the `Table` component.
 It belongs to the [Genesys UI](https://github.com/DevoInc/genesys-ui) component library and is built on top of the [core](https://github.com/DevoInc/genesys-ui/tree/master/packages/core) package.